 In a nutshell: Backdoor at least does not exist in the open-source version.
 However, all of the server-side Cloudflare partner panels, including CFPMP, or Ze3kr's panel are not safe because of the man-made calamity.
 Further, only the offline panels, which can be hosted on GitHub pages(though haven't one yet), are safe.

 Recently, I purchased a Cloudflare partner API account and tried to find a panel to deploy my service more conveniently.
-When I tried to deploy the Ze3kr's cf panel, my friend told me his panel has a backdoor and send me the CloudHammer's post link.
+When I tried to deploy the Ze3kr's cf panel, my friend told me his panel has a backdoor and sent me the CloudHammer's post link.

-In the post, CloudHammer obviously accused Ze3kr's panel having a backdoor, which should be in charge of the website being marked as the "phishing website."
+In the post, CloudHammer obviously accused Ze3kr's panel of having a backdoor, which should be in charge of the website being marked as the "phishing website."
 After then, CloudHammer recommended using CFPMP.

 First, I searched the backdoor news about Ze3kr on Google.
 Unexpectedly, there's no other information than CloudHammer's accusation post.

-Personally, I don't think Ze3kr's program is not widespread enough to have sufficient information.
+Personally, I don't think Ze3kr's program is not widespread enough to have insufficient information.
 Not enough(or even no) evidence can be found via the search engine.
 So I started to doubt whether the accusation is true or not.
 Meanwhile, I also want to find how CFPMP is safer than Ze3kr's panel.